 That's what this high-fibre smoothie will do for you!
 Fancy more high-fibre recipes for weight-loss?
 Check out our meal plan.

 How can I make my smoothie higher in fibres?

 Among fruits, bananas, oranges, apples, and pears are particularly rich in fibres.
-But nothing beats raspberries!
-A 100g serving contains a whopping 6.5 grams of fibres, and they're low in sugars too — it's a win-win!
+But raspberries beat them all — and they're low in sugars too!